mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/how-to-web-xr.md

 It is not possible to start the experience without the user clicking the button.
 This is due to the user needing to give permission to have their space taken over by this experience, and not being surprised by this happening.

 Depending on which browser you plan to use, you will need to enable the WebXR feature flags.
+For the Edge browser (for HoloLens 2) and Chrome (for use with Android devices) it should be enabled by default.

+For Safari (currently only supports WebXR on the Vision Pro) you can enable WebXR with the following steps:

+* Go to Settings
+* Select Apps
+* Select Safari
+* Scroll down and click Advanced
+* Scroll down again for Feature Flags
+* Enable all feature flags that mention WebXR.

 ## 3 Container Widgets